 However, when they discovered that they couldn’t have kids, Truus decided to dedicate herself to helping the children of others instead.

-The beginning of her resistance work
+The birth of a resistance heroine

-Besides her social work, Truus was also very politically involved. 💭
+Besides her social work, Truus was also very politically involved.

-The combination of her hard work in these two areas and her general good-hearted nature earned her the respect of many.
+Her hard work in these two areas and her general good-hearted nature earned her the respect of many.

 Thanks to these attributes, she could rely on an extensive network of people when she began her resistance work in 1933.